 Molly Isenbarger, BA

-Most recently, I was the Managing Director/CFO for a nonprofit called Generation Citizen offering an action-civics program to middle and high school students across the country to empower the next generation as engaged and effective citizens.
-I developed accounting and financial systems, budgeting processes, donor management structures, and financial control protocols to support our growth.
-In this role, I was able to help the organization grow from a start-up in 2010 to a national organization serving over 10,000 students each year in sites across the country.
+Before joining Halpert CPAs in 2014, I was the Managing Director/CFO for a nonprofit called Generation Citizen offering an action-civics program to middle and high school students.
+In this role, I helped the organization grow from a start-up to a national organization serving over 10,000 students each year in sites across the country.

-I now live in Fishers, Indiana with my husband, Mark.
-Outside of MHCPA, I run a small quilting and design business and love to spend my free time trying new recipes or gardening in our yard.
+I now live in Fishers, Indiana with my husband, Mark and our young son.
+Outside of Halpert CPAs, I run a small quilting and design business and love to spend my free time trying new recipes or gardening in our yard.

 Amoreena Lucero, BA